Homepage of the site 'What to do with your life?'

 •

-The trio Police / Justice / Psychiatry addresses the second, although psychiatry often does so reluctantly.
+The trio Police / Justice / Psychiatry deals with the second, even if psychiatry often does so involuntarily.

-Psychiatry tends to address the third issue, and in doing so, becomes largely subject to the bias of conditioning individuals to the vices of society, whether capitalist or communist.
+Psychiatry tends to treat the third issue, and in doing so, becomes largely subject to the individual's conditioning bias towards the vices of society, whether capitalist or communist.

-What ultimately underpins our approach is the following double observation:
+What ultimately grounds our approach is the following dual observation:

 •

-decision-making, whether satisfactory or not, is what most directly determines the flourishing or destructive nature of relationships between individuals, both at the family and professional level.
-It is therefore self-evident to define personality structures from their behavior in decision-making situations.
+decision-making, satisfactory or not, is what most directly determines the nature of relationships between individuals as fulfilling or destructive, both at the family and professional levels.
+Defining personality structures based on their behavior in decision-making situations is therefore self-evident.

 •

-the observation of the decision-making process is what allows for effective diagnosis of mild forms of autism, and especially psychopathy, while other methods prove fragile.
+observing the decision-making process is what allows for the effective diagnosis of mild forms of autism, and especially psychopathy, whereas other methods prove fragile.

-This approach also has the advantage of consistency with the entire content of this website 'What to do with your life?'.
-Throughout the pages of this site, we establish the ability to effectively manage problem-solving as the central point of living well together.
+This approach also has the advantage of consistency with the entire content of this site 'What to do with one's life?'.
+Throughout the pages of this site, we posit the capacity to effectively lead problem-solving as the central point of living together well.

-At the other extreme, we can define pathology as the inability to constructively participate in problem-solving, regardless of the formalism adopted (the culture, social conventions, reasonable accommodations, if you prefer) to make it possible for the particular individual.
+At the other extreme, we can define pathology as the impossibility of participating constructively in problem-solving, regardless of the formality adopted (culture, social conventions, reasonable accommodations, if you prefer) to make this possible for the particular individual concerned.

-Finally, it is between these two extremes that the formalism described (the method described) in the second part of the book From Capital to Reason, aims to assist groups or organizations in the constructive and effective practice of problem-solving.
+Finally, it is between these two extremes that the formalism described (the method described) in the second part of the book From Capital to Reasonintervenes, to assist groups or organizations in constructively and effectively practicing problem-solving.

-Being able to accurately identify different non-standard personality structures, as well as understanding their specificities in their involvement in problem-solving, is a key to effectively managing problem-solving, especially to avoid wasting time and energy.
-Indeed, a well-functioning problem-solving mechanism is the key to ensuring social harmony.
-After presenting the various personality structures and specifying how to identify them, we will therefore address in the last part of this document some guidelines for adapting the problem-solving method to non-standard personalities.
+Being able to accurately identify different non-standard personality structures, as well as thoroughly understanding their specificities in their implication in problem-solving, is key to effectively leading problem-solving, particularly to avoid wasting time and energy.
+Moreover, a problem-solving mechanism that works well is key to ensuring social harmony.
+After presenting the different personality structures, and specifying how to identify them, we will therefore address in the final part of this document some avenues for adapting the problem-solving method to non-standard personalities.

-Note that a significant part of the observations we propose to make during the decision-making process can be done during a simple exchange of ideas, i.e., a conversation where the two protagonists disagree.
+Note that a significant part of the observations we propose to make during the decision-making process can be made during a simple clash of ideas, that is to say a conversation where the two protagonists do not agree.

-Conversely, the position of the therapist, psychologist or psychiatrist is generally unsuited to conducting the observations during decision-making that we have just discussed, as the material constraints of their profession often provide them with only one of the protagonists' testimony, as opposed to the direct observation of the exchanges in decision-making situations of the same protagonist.
-Hence the interest in provoking an exchange of ideas.
+However, the therapist's position, whether psychologist or psychiatrist, is generally ill-suited to conducting the observations during decision-making that we have just mentioned, because the material constraints of their profession often provide them with only the testimony of one of the protagonists, as opposed to direct observation of the exchanges in the decision-making situation of that same protagonist.
+Hence the interest for him/her in provoking a clash of ideas.

-Conversely, the protocol we suggest for diagnosing a personality structure is very practical to follow in the family or professional context.
+Conversely, the protocol we suggest for diagnosing a personality structure is very practical to follow within a family or professional context.

 Advantages of the approach proposed here: